hemanthkumarbattula/lt2212-v19-a3/README.md

 From Asad Sayeed's statistical NLP course at the University of Gothenburg.

-My name: YOUR NAME HERE
+My name: Hemanth Kumar Battula

 ## Additional instructions